cloudmesh-community/fa18-523-56/project-report/report.md

 ![nifi_nifi_kafka_finalflow_notrun](images/nifi_kafka_finalflow_notrun.PNG){#fig:nifi_kafka_finalflow_notrun}

 Select all processors while holding down the shift key, right click on any of the processors and click start.

 ![nifi_nifi_kafka_finalflow_run](images/nifi_kafka_finalflow_run.PNG){#fig:nifi_kafka_finalflow_run}

 Data from the selected rows of the log files are flowing all they way through the NiFi flow to the Kafka cluster.

 ## Conclusion

 NiFi is extensible tool that is felxible enough to solve many big data challanges.
-With the easy to use drag and drop user interface and configurable options it is a great tool for even non-programs to tackle a big data challange.
+With the easy to use drag and drop user interface and configurable options it is a great tool for even non-programs to tackle a big data challenge.